intj-t/intj-t/README.md

 <a href="https://link.springer.com/chapter/10.1007/978-3-030-22885-9_21">Deep Neural Networks for Indoor Localization Using WiFi Fingerprints</a>

-<a href="https://hbr.org/2013/05/autisms-competitive-advantage">Autism’s Competitive Advantage, and Challenge, in the Workplace</a>

 <a href="https://www.newscientist.com/article/mg15621052-800-radio-head-the-brain-has-its-own-fm-receiver/">Radio head – The brain has its own FM receiver</a>

 <a href="https://www.sciencedirect.com/science/article/pii/S1571064513001188">Consciousness in the universe: A review of the ‘Orch OR’ theory</a>